Workers' Compensation Law

 3. Permanent Partial Disability.

-If you are injured on the job, after you are declared permanent and stationary you will then be evaluated by a doctor to determine whether you have any permanent disability as a result of your work injury.
+If you are injured on the job, after you are declared permanent and stationary you will then be evaluated by a doctor to determine whether you have any impairments or permanent disability as a result of your work injury either by a state appointed Qualified Medical Examiner or by your treating doctor, if he or she is willing to provide an impairment rating.

 Under California Workers' Compensation Law the injured worker is not entitled to any benefits or monetary award for pain and suffering.

-Permanent disability is determined on a scale from 0% to 100%, with 100% permanent and total disability cases ones that make it impossible for the injured worker to work.
-Workers' Compensation Law also provides for permanent partial disabilities.Each percentage of disability equals a certain amount of money.
+Each percentage of disability equals a certain amount of money.
 The higher the percentage is the higher the amount of money.
 The percentage of permanent disability is not determined by how extensive or serious the injury was at the time of injury; but at the point of maximum medical improvement.

 Once the permanent disability has been established, the injured worker is entitled either to an Award of permanent disability which is paid in weekly amounts with medical care; or what is called a Compromise and Release which is a lump sum payment but with no further medical care paid for by the workers' compensation insurance company.

-4. Vocational Rehabilitation Benefits.
+4. Vocational Retraining.

 If an injured worker can perform the essential functions of the job he or she may be entitled to a "reasonable accommodation" from the employer which would allow the injured worker to return to his or her regular job with certain accommodations or modifications as long as the accommodations or modifications do not create a "hardship" on the employer.